Sierra-Alpha/desert/docs/project-report.md

 #### Limitations and Future Considerations

  - **Git Submodules**
-   I looked into using Git to house the scripts located in kainga-conf/bin because some of those scripts are not only useful at install time but also at run time, I thought submodules would be a great way to have the bin scripts as a seperate module this proved to difficult to maintain automatically to a satisfactory level, so I reverted to just symlinking the bin files to the ~/bin/my-bin folder which has the advantage of not taking up the disk space twice and the scripts always being exactly the same in one place and the other.
-In hindsight I should probably call GNU Stow on the bin files with different parameters.
+   I looked into using git submodules to house the scripts located in kainga-conf/bin because some of those scripts are not only useful at install time but also at run time.
+I thought submodules would be a great way to have the kainga-conf/bin scripts as a seperate module this proved too difficult to maintain automatically to a satisfactory level, so I reverted to just symlinking the bin files to the ~/bin/my-bin folder which has the advantage of not taking up the disk space twice and the scripts always being exactly the same in one place and the other.
+In hindsight I should probably call GNU Stow on the kaing-conf/bin files with different parameters.

  - **AltTab bug**
-   There is a bug in the use of Alttab in relation to this kainga package, I don't think it's a bug with Alttab itself but just in how I use it in this setup, the bug is that when new Xwindows are launched even though they maybe in the foreground they don't always get the keyboard input until you alt-tab to bring it to the foreground even though it visually is.
+   There is a bug in the use of Alttab in relation to this kainga package, I don't think it's a bug with Alttab itself but just in how I use it in this setup.
+The bug is that when new Xwindows are launched even though they maybe in the foreground they don't always get the keyboard input until you alt-tab to bring it to the 'foreground' even though it already visually is.
 Likely there is some Xserver or Alttab setting that forces the Xwindow on top to always have the focus.